jiekun-dev/blog/content/posts/2024-summary.md

 toc: true
 ---

+{{<admonition type=note title="Context">}}

-> This blog post is written before my trip to [KubeCon London](https://kccnceu2025.sched.com/).
-Exactly one year ago, I met with the VictoriaMetrics team in Paris for the first time.
+This blog post is written before my trip to [KubeCon London](https://kccnceu2025.sched.com/).
+Exactly one year ago, I met with the [VictoriaMetrics](https://victoriametrics.com/) team in Paris for the first time.
 So, this review is about what I have been doing during this past year and how these things have changed my life.

+{{< /admonition >}}

 ## Contributing Without Pull Requests: Learning by Supporting
 At first, I didn't know much about VictoriaMetrics.
 We were using Prometheus and Thanos, well-recognized metrics monitoring solutions.
 Like everyone else, we had performance and other issues, so we started looking for alternatives.